 Application Result Issued

-The applicant is notified of the application result via both email and post.
+The applicant is notified of the result within one week after the interview.

 Admission Confirmation Payment

 The successful applicant confirms enrollment with NIC via payment of the admission fee prior within 7 working days of receipt of the acceptance notification via email.